Kaaz/DiscordBot/readme.md

 Strawpoll: propose a question and choices for the chat to vote on

-Accessible though: poll
+Accessible through: poll

 Usable in public channels

 #### Usage